shawnb-fanduel/userscript-SGWAssist/README.md

 This UserScript employs JavaScript to perform the following:

-- Highlights cells with dates taht do not match the card date
+- Highlights cells with dates that do not match the card date
 - Highlights cells with race times between 1AM and 3AM
 - Shorens long cells
 - Highlights tracks with missing or incorrect event codes
 - Highlights tracks with url breaking names
+- Highlights rows with mismatching runner ammounts

 ## Usage